Maria-Ahmed/stream-stats/README.md

-# stream-stats
-Deep dive trend analysis of an app similar to netflix
+Deep dive trend analysis of an app similar to Netflix

 # Overview
 This is the Architecture Diagram for Zattoo’s multi-tenant platform.